Some insurance providers now have COVID cover, here’s what you need to know.

 COVID-19 showed that there were some gaps in insurance cover, most excluded pandemic and epidemic cancellations and amendment.

-None of the products provide cover for destinations with “DO NOT TRAVEL” alerts on the Smart Traveler website but Cover-More will continue to review their benefits as more travel bubbles emerge.
+None of the products in market provide cover for destinations with “DO NOT TRAVEL” alerts on the Smartraveller website but Cover-More will continue to review their benefits.

 Why Do You Need Travel Insurance?

-There are plenty of horror stories of being injured overseas and racking up huge medical bills (especially in the US), or a camera bag full of gear that disappeared from the floor of a European restaurant and had to be replaced.
+There are plenty of horror stories of being injured overseas and racking up huge medical bills (especially in the US), or a camera bag full of gear that was stolen from a customer while dining in a European restaurant.
 You never think it’s going to happen to you, but of course, it can.
 Travel insurance can cover you for a range of things including medical costs, stolen items, cancelled flights, lost luggage; and is particularly important if you’re going to enjoy adventure activities like skiing or skydiving.

 With travel insurance, you can make a claim to recoup these costs relatively quickly and easily.
 A common misconception is that the Australian Government will help with overseas bills but this is definitely not the case so it is important to cover yourself.

 Insurance policies come in different shapes and sizes, often depending on costs- with the most comprehensive attracting the highest premium.
 For this reason, it is incredibly important to read the PDS and ask questions so you understand what is and isn’t covered.

 When COVID-19 caused thousands of flights and bookings to cancel, many travellers realised they had missed the epidemic/pandemic exclusion and found themselves facing large costs to get home, change bookings or at the mercy of force majeure cancellation policies that had high cancellation fees.